 The 33 credits needed for completion of the program include 28 credits of required courses (including 7 credits related to the thesis research) and 5 or more elective credits, including a concentration choice.
 By the end of the Spring semester, students must have completed at least 30 graduate level credits.
 Electives are selected by the student with the advice and consent of the student's faculty advisor.
 Generally, full-time students enroll for 15-19 credits per semester in the Fall and Spring.
 For full-time students, tuition is set at a flat fee equivalent to the cost of 15 credits for students taking 12-19 credits.
 Thus, students may complete up to 8 additional graduate credits over the two semesters without incurring additional tuition fees.
 There is no reduction in the tuition rate for students registering for fewer than 12 credits, which is the minimum required for full-time student status.
 Tuition for the Summer term is calculated on a per-credit basis and to maintain housing and recusal from repayment of loans, you must register for at least 3 credits in the Summer.
 You may register for more credits in the Summer with the understanding that Summer tuition is on a per credit basis.
 For individuals who complete the program as part-time students, tuition is calculated on a per-credit basis.
 The course work for the standard program is listed on the next page.

-An Add/Drop form is needed for electives outside the Institute of Human Nutrition courses and for any late registration.
-This for is available at: REGISTRATION_AddDrop Form
+The Registration Adjustment form is needed to register for electives outside the Institute of Human Nutrition courses and for any late registration.
+This form is available at: REGISTRATION_Adjustment Form

 Introduction to Epidemiology for Nutrition - 3 credits

 Biochemical and Physiological Bases of Nutrition - 3 credits

 Special Studies -2 credits

 Total credits for required courses, Fall: 14 credits

 Students without prior nutrition courses should take the following course: